tonghuikang/mathjax-experiment/README.md

 ### Double underscores

 In markdown, underscores were used mark emphasis.
 There are still issues parsing underscores from separate math expressions.
-I have not yet to find an workaround.
+The workaround is to use double dollar signs for inline math expressions.

 The objective function is $f(x) = x_1 + x_2 + x_3 + x_4$